-The Tapscott Learning Trust Equality Plan is written in line with Equality Act 2010 and The Equality Act 2010 and schools: Departmental advice for school leaders, school staff, May 2014, governing bodies and local authorities.
-When agreeing or reviewing the policy, links should be made with other relevant policies and guidelines, including Freedom of Information Act, Safeguarding Policy, Whistleblowing Policy, Inclusion Policy, Attendance Policy, Anti-Bullying Policy and the Behaviour Policy.
+The Tapscott Learning Trust Equality Information and Objectives is written in line with Equality Act 2010 and The Equality Act 2010 and schools: Departmental advice for school leaders, school staff, May 2014, governing bodies and local authorities.
+When agreeing or reviewing the policy, links should be made with other relevant policies and guidelines, including Freedom of Information Act, Safeguarding Policy, Whistleblowing Policy, Performance Development Policy, Staff Code of Conduct including Disciplinary and Grievance Procedures, Special Educational Needs and Disability Policy, Attendance Policy, Anti-Bullying Policy and the Behaviour Policy.